Version 0.4 April 2026

 The Gatekeeper performs:

-2. Verify bounds — for each constrained field in the authorization frame:
+2. Verify bounds (local) — for each constrained field in the bounds, verify the execution value satisfies the per-transaction bound.

 Normative Rules

-3. A single authorization frame MAY be used for multiple execution requests, as long as TTL has not expired and each request falls within bounds.
+4. A single attestation MAY be used for multiple executions, as long as TTL has not expired, cumulative limits are not exhausted, and the attestation has not been revoked.

 Combined SP+Gatekeeper Deployment

-For personal, team, or institutional use, SP and Gatekeeper can be combined:
+For personal, team, or institutional use, the SP and Gatekeeper logic typically run as separate services.
+The reference implementation runs them in two processes:

 User